aertslab/create_cisTarget_databases/README.md

 usage: convert_motifs_or_tracks_vs_regions_or_genes_scores_to_rankings_cistarget_dbs.py
        [-h] -i CT_SCORES_DB_MOTIFS_OR_TRACKS_VS_REGIONS_OR_GENES_FILENAME [-s SEED]

-Convert cisTarget motifs or tracks vs regions or genes (features) scores database to cisTarget rankings database.
+Convert cisTarget motifs or tracks vs regions or genes scores database to cisTarget rankings database.

 optional arguments:
   -h, --help            show this help message and exit -i CT_SCORES_DB_MOTIFS_OR_TRACKS_VS_REGIONS_OR_GENES_FILENAME, --db CT_SCORES_DB_MOTIFS_OR_TRACKS_VS_REGIONS_OR_GENES_FILENAME
-                        cisTarget motifs or tracks vs regions or genes (features) scores database filename.
+                        cisTarget motifs or tracks vs regions or genes scores database filename.
                         The cisTarget rankings database Feather file will be written to the same directory.
   -s SEED, --seed SEED  Random seed used for breaking ties when creating rankings for a range of tied
                         scores.
 When setting this seed to a specific value and running this script with the same input, will result in the same cisTarget rankings databases as output.